 Impact Gender Reassignment: No Gender Reassignment Impact Details: It is unknown whether any people who fall under this protected characteristic will be impacted.
-Gender Reassignment Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+As part of the review and process, if anyone is identified as falling within these protected characteristics, then steps will be taken to mitigate the impact and will be recorded accordingly.
+Gender Reassignment Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.